PixilatedEngineer/NetRelay/README.md

 # NetRelay

-Pleas see Wiki for documentation
+Please see Wiki for documentation